 First, back to the basics.
 For those who don’t know what a BSL Interpreter and a Lip Speaking experts do, I will try my best to explain.
 The role of the Interpreter is to interpret each word, then spell the individual letters of the word using Finger Spelling.
 The Lip Speaking expert has to speak in a way where the words are almost over-pronounced, allowing individuals with hearing difficulties to read the lips of the person on screen.
 Everybody following?
 Great.

 It’s 7 pm on Friday, the team is great and everything has been done in time.
 I just need to grab one of these bubble envelopes and send the tapes to our client.
-I really enjoyed working with these great professionals, getting involved in the videos making process and being part of a real human project such as providing translations for children with hearing and learning difficulties here in the UK.
+I really enjoyed working with these great professionals, getting involved in the video-making process and being part of a real human project such as providing translations for children with hearing and learning difficulties here in the UK.
 Undeniably, this day has not been like the others.